 If the deceased has a surviving spouse and two or more children or multiple lineal descendants, the spouse inherits ⅓ of the intestate real estate and $60,000 of personal property.
 If there is personal property remaining after the spouse’s initial share, ⅓ of the remaining goes to the spouse.
 Children and lineal descendants receive ⅔ of the intestate real estate and the other ⅔ of any remaining personal property over $60,000.

 If the deceased has surviving parents and a spouse but no children, the spouse receives ½ of the intestate real estate and $100,000 of personal property.
 If there is personal property remaining after the spouse’s initial share, the spouse receives ½ of the remaining personal property.
 The intestate’s parents receive half of the real estate and ½ of any remaining personal property over $100,000.

 If the intestate dies without leaving a surviving spouse or any children or grandchildren, then his/her siblings would be next in line to inherit, followed by the intestate’s grandparents, and then to lineal descendants of the intestate’s grandparents if no grandparents survive the intestate’s death.

 If the deceased has no relatives, the unclaimed intestate real estate, personal property, and other assets go to the State.
 This process is known as “escheat.”

-Find peace of mind and plan for the future by contacting the Law Offices of Sanjay R. Gohil, PLLC.
+Find peace of mind and plan for the future by contacting us at (704) 814-0729.
+You can also contact us through the Contact Us form!
 Our firm can walk you through the process of developing a comprehensive will that reflects your estate planning wishes and makes sure your surviving relatives and beneficiaries are taken care of according to your specific intent, rather than by default according to relevant statutes.